cccc9612/Ruto-Capstone/assets/user_stories.md

     * I can remove the cars from my favorites.

-## 4. Search
+## 4. Rentals

+### Viewing Rentals

+* As a logged in user, I want to be able to view all my previous rentals.
+  * When I'm on the `/users/current/rentals` page:
+    * I can view all the cars I rented before.
+    * I can also view the rental date of my reservations.

-### Searching Cars
+### Adding Cars To Shopping Cart

+* As a logged in user, I want to be able to add cars to the shopping cart.
+  * When I'm on the `/cars` or `/cars/:id` page:
+    * I can add cars to the shopping cart.

+### Updating Shopping Cart
-* As a logged in _or_ logged out user, I want to be able to search for cars by clicking the search button on the navigation bar.
+* As a logged in user, I want to be able to update the cars in the shopping cart by clicking the shopping cart icon.
+  * When I'm on the any page of the site, I can click the shopping cart icon and:
+    * Update the quantity of the cars.
+    * Update the selections for a rental.

+### Deleting Cars From Shopping Cart / Cancel Reservation

+* As a logged in user, I want to be able to delete the cars in the shopping cart or cancel the reservation.
-  * When I'm on any page of the site, I can click the search button and:
+  * When I'm on the any page of the site, I can click the shopping cart icon and:
-    * Search by car's model or make.
-    * Search by car's location.
+    * Remove the cars from the shopping cart
+  * When I'm on the `/users/current/rental` pages:
+    * I can cancel a reservation.